klezovics/java-zero-to-hero/README.md

 4) [Enterprise Integration Patterns Book](https://www.enterpriseintegrationpatterns.com/) Again, every system right now is a distributed system.
 Therefore, you need to have the knowledge and the skills about how to make them work together in an efficient way.

+5) [System design primer](https://github.com/donnemartin/system-design-primer) A fantastic collection of resources related to all aspects of system design.

 **Practice:**
 OK, so you've learned some concepts from the theory section.
 Hey, guess what ?
 Theory without practice is dead !
 Therefore, what you'll need to do to grow as an architect is construct the architectures you image out of AWS components